Career Timeline of Carrie Underwood: Major Achievements and Milestones

 On March 29, 2010, Carrie Underwood and Pedigree partnered to donate $10,000 to a New York City Animal Shelter.

-In April 2010, at the Academy of Country Music Awards, Carrie Underwood was named Entertainer of the Year, making her the first woman to win this award twice.
-She was also presented with the "ACM Triple Crown Award".
+In April 2010, Carrie Underwood was named Entertainer of the Year at the Academy of Country Music Awards, becoming the first woman to win this award twice, and received the ACM Triple Crown Award.

-September 25, 2010: Play On Tour Second Leg Start
+September 25, 2010: Second Leg of the Play On Tour

-On December 3, 2010, Carrie Underwood was honored by the CMT Artists of the Year special as one of the 5 top Artists of the year in country music.
+On December 3, 2010, Carrie Underwood was honored by the CMT Artists of the Year special as one of the 5 top artists of the year in country music.

-December 2010: Play On Tour Ranking
+December 2010: Play On Tour Ranked Among Top Tours

-2010: Grammy Award for Best Country Collaboration
+2010: Grammy Award for 'I Told You So'

 Loading Video...

-January 1, 2011: Play On Tour Second Leg End
+January 1, 2011: End of the Play On Tour

-On January 4, 2011, official statistics revealed that Carrie Underwood played to over 1 million fans throughout the Play On Tour, resulting in her being named again as the top-ranked female country touring artist of the year.
+On January 4, 2011, official statistics revealed that Carrie Underwood played to over 1 million fans throughout the Play On tour, resulting in her being named again as the top-ranked female country touring artist of the year.

 February 2011: Donation to Save the Children